 - Psychiatry—16.9 percent.

 In the study, “Association of Clinical Specialty With Symptoms of Burnout and Career Choice Regret Among U.S. Resident Physicians,” residents were asked whether they would choose to become a physician again, and whether they would choose the same specialty.
+The study authors noted limitations with the study, including the small sample size and that the scope of the survey did not include measurement of other important dimensions related to burnout and career or specialty choice regret.
+They also said the “cause and effect as well as the direction of the relationships observed cannot be determined from the study design because there were no baseline measurements of the outcome variables.”

 By contrast, with less than 10 percent of residents in these specialties expressed regret about their career choices: